 Acute lymphoblastic leukemia (ALL) is the most common malignancy of the childhood and it accounts for about onequarter of all childhood cancers (1, 2).
-Typically, the child is presented with nonspecific symptoms, such as fever, bleeding, infection, bone lymphadenopathy (3).
-The most common extramedullary site of ALL after the meninges and testicles is involvement which may be seen on careful ophthalmological investigation in up to one-third of the children with newly diagnosed ALL (4).
+Typically, the child is presented with nonspecific symptoms, such as fever, bleeding, bone infection, pain, or lymphadenopathy (3).
+The most common extramedullary site of ALL after the testicles meninges and is ocular involvement which may be seen on careful ophthalmological investigation in up to one-third of the children with newly diagnosed ALL (4).
 However, orbital infiltration is more common in other leukemic type hematopoietic cancers and is accounted as a rare finding in ALL (5).
 It presents with proptosis, lid edema, chemosis, and pain (6, 7) and is usually associated with other non-specific symptoms of ALL (8, 9).
 This condition might be confused with other diseases involving orbit, such as myeloblastic leukemia, hypereosinophilic syndrome, myelofibrosis with myeloid metaplasia, and polycythemia vera (10).
 Obviously, the precise diagnosis has an important role in prompt intervention and prognosis of the disease.